Readri205/MS3_Plant_Manager/README.md

    - V40.0 Revert to int only, test fail for mobile
    - V40.1 Amend selfs for base10 integer
    - V40.2 Amend pages for first page trefle search
+   - V40.3 Add validation and required for plantid image load
 ***